 Taiping Heavenly Kingdom History Museum

-Hong Xiuquan, the Hakka leader of the Christian Taiping, had a palace built in Nánjīng (then named Tiānjīng or 'Heavenly Capital'), but...
+Hong Xiuquan, the Hakka leader of the quasi-Christian Taiping, had a palace built in Nánjīng (then named Tiānjīng or 'Heavenly...

-The Confucian Fūzǐ Temple, in the south of the city in a pedestrian zone, was a centre of Confucian study for more than 1500 years.
-But...
+The Confucian Fūzǐ Temple, in the south of the city in a smartened up pedestrian zone full of restaurants, was a centre of Confucian...

 Zhōnghuá Gate information

 Zhōnghuá Gate has four rows of gates, making it almost impregnable, and could house a garrison of 3000 soldiers in vaults in the front gate building.
 When walking through, observe the trough in either wall of the second gate, which held a vast stone gate that could be lowered into place.
 Horse ramps lead up the side to the wall; also note how the roads immediately north of the gate follow the circular line of the now missing enceinte (瓮城; wèngchéng ), a further fortification.